“It’s challenging for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Tigress, Samantha Lee

 “Tell me, Mr. Runnels, did you come from The Horse before happening upon the riot?”

-He stamped his foot.
-“That’s not true!
+His heavy-soled boot stomped the floor.
+“That ain’t true!
 You’re putting words in my mouth!”

-“Yeah, I hate Yankees, but I ain’t lying about Mr. Baines!”
+“I sure do hate them Yankees, but I ain’t lying about Mr. Baines!”

 “I did no such thing!”